MassBigData/LateNightT/original MBTA-realtime docs/MBTA-realtime API README.md

 Important Note to Reader
 -----------------------
 This folder contains the original draft documentation, published for the data challenge along with a preview of the new API.
 The new API v2 is now in production, and improved documentation is available.
 It is recommended that you visit [http://realtime.mbta.com] and access the new documentation there.
+The “preview” copy of the API is still running, and the instructions below will still work.

 Introducing: The new MBTA-realtime API
 ======================================